gptscript-ai/search/README.md

 For usage examples with GPTScript, see the `examples` directory.

+> **You are responsible for ensuring that your use of these search APIs with GPTScript does not violate the terms of service of the respective search engines.**

 ## Bing

 For Bing, this tool uses the official [Bing Web Search API](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) The environment variable `GPTSCRIPT_BING_SEARCH_TOKEN` must be set to your API key in order for it to work.

-> **Be sure that you do not violate the terms of service of the Bing Web Search API!**

 ### JSON Parameters